 Visit the Schedule Page to sign up!

-Sweet Pea KIDS is an environment where children can develop and strengthen their yoga practice in a peaceful, creative, and fun-loving class.
+Sweet Pea Yoga for Kids is an environment where children can develop and strengthen their yoga practice in a peaceful, creative, and fun-loving class.
 In addition to enjoying the variety of beneficial yoga postures that build strong bones, improve flexibility and balance, kids will discover how yoga can be integrated into their everyday lives and interactions beyond the mat.
 Kids will learn tools for developing mindfulness, cultivating compassion, making healthy life and social choices, calming techniques, and kid-friendly meditation exercises.
-This class was developed as a natural progression from Sweet Pea’s Itsy Bitsy Yoga classes but no prior yoga experience is required.
+No prior yoga experience is required.

-Most Sweet Pea KIDS classes are grouped by age range--typically 5-9 or 9-15 years old but there can be some flexibility - just ask!
+Most Sweet Pea KIDS classes are grouped by age range--typically 5-9, 7-13y and TEEN Yoga classes often are grouped as 9-15y or 12-17y.
+There can be some flexibility - just ask!

 What makes Sweet Pea KIDS Yoga different?